-Flat UI Colors is a simple to use website that offers pre-made colours schemes.
+Flat UI Colors is a simple-to-use website that offers pre-made colour schemes.

 Simply pick the colour scheme by name (named after countries) and copy and paste the desired colours.
 Colours are saved locally by copying their hex values.

-Colour palette filtering options include the number of colours, tags, sort by date and sort alphabetically.
+Colour palette filtering options include the number of colours, tags, sort by date and sorting alphabetically.

 After a colour palette has been chosen, colours can be selected using their hex values.
 The colour palette can also be analysed using the DB Palette Analysis feature.